This blog may contain affiliate links. Read our disclosure policy for more info.

 There are lots of nice places to stay both in San Juan del Sur town and on the outskirts.
 Some of the most popular, that will book up first, include:

 DreamSea Surf Resort – Located close to Playa Maderas, this resort is everything you need to relax, surf, and practice yoga.
 It is away from the hustle and bustle and a gorgeous little getaway!
+The property has an outdoor swimming pool, garden, terrace, and a restaurant and bar.

 3. Research surf camps and consider your options